About Andy

 In 2015 I was delighted to join the Society of Scottish Landscape Photographers, a group of like minded amateur and professional photographers who make images to exceptionally (and award winning) very high standards while sharing a passion for photography in Scotland’s landscapes that respects the land.

-So why take part in competitions at all?
+Why take part in competitions at all?
 They are expensive to enter, prizes are unimportant to me and they are based upon the opinions of a very small number of people, whose ideas of what is a good photograph and what is not, may or may not align with my own views.

 But they have value.
 They promote ideologies and they provide a platform for photographers to operate in the public eye.
 So here are my reasons for having taken part in and supported some competitions since 2010.